-A $350 million Growth Fund that will attract an additional $3.1 billion of debt, equity and grants to provide BIPOC-led and other historically marginalized housing providers both entity-level and project-level capital to grow their businesses and pipelines of affordable homes.
-Enterprise has seeded this fund with $10 million of its own capital.
-Specifically, Equitable Path Forward Growth Fund products include:
+A $350 million Growth Fund that will attract an additional $3.1 billion of debt, equity and grants.
+This capital provides entity- and project-level capital.
+Enterprise has seeded this fund with $10 million of our own capital.
+Our Growth Fund products include:

-- Entity-level grants.
-Through Enterprise’s Solutions division, which aggregates and deploys philanthropic capital to additionally support organizational growth.
+Entity-level grants: Through Enterprise’s Solutions division, which raises and deploys philanthropic capital.
+Includes support for organizational growth.

-- Project-level equity.
-Through Enterprise’s Housing Credit, Conventional Equity, New Markets Tax Credit and Opportunity Zone platforms, among other sources.
+Project-level equity: Through our Housing Credit, Preservation Equity, New Markets Tax Credit and Opportunity Zones products, among other sources.

-A $15 million program to deliver comprehensive consulting, networking facilitation, business services and evaluation support to help organizations and businesses working in communities across Enterprise’s nationwide footprint expand their capacity and be better prepared to deploy and leverage capital to preserve and create affordable homes.
+A $15 million program to deliver consulting, networking, business services and evaluation support.
+This will help BIPOC organizations expand their capacity and invest and leverage capital.

 Equitable Path Forward Leadership Program

-A $10 million, two-year rotational program in real estate – modeled after the distinguished programs at major industrial and financial firms – for future BIPOC and other historically marginalized leaders.
+A $10 million, two-year rotational program for future BIPOC leaders in real estate.
+This program is modeled after distinguished programs at major industrial and financial firms.